getbubblenow/bubble/docs/activation.md

 ## Activation Notes

-### Admin User Name
-Do not change the name of the initial admin user, or some things might not work correctly.
- * For web-based activation, this is the `Username` field near the top.
- * For JSON-based activation, this is the `name` JSON element.

-The username of the initial admin user should always be `root`.

 ### Required Clouds
 You must define at least one cloud provider for each of these categories:
   * DNS (Amazon Route53 or GoDaddy DNS)